 Cons:

-- Requires ropes or platforms for accessibility.
+Requires ropes or platforms to access.

-- Can be tricky for new players to construct.
+Can be tricky for beginners.

 4. Castle Fortress